 - Sick Leave: This relates to time taken off work when unwell.
 Not all employers are the same in regards to how long they will pay employees for sick leave.

-- Maternity/Paternity Leave: This is leave for mothers and fathers related to the birth of a child
+- Parental Leave: This is leave for parents and is related to the birth or adoption of a child.

 Disciplinary and Grievance Procedures